Friday, July 29, 2022

 The set of studies also identify a condition on this: People who themselves feel high time pressure in their daily lives have extra sympathy with a “no time” excuse from a friend.
 This might hold especially when the friend giving the excuse is known to be financially secure.
 For those who have more money than time, time is more valuable than money.

-Other studies indicate that another condition on the phrasing is the nature of the relationship.
-If you value your friend because they’re a good business client, you might avoid saying you don’t have enough money.
-Clients hesitate doing business with businesses that lack financial security.
+Perhaps another condition on the phrasing is the nature of the relationship.
+If you value your friend because they’re a good business client, avoid saying you don’t have enough money.
+Clients might hesitate doing business with businesses that lack financial security.

 More generally regarding trustworthiness in close business attachments, researchers at Nanyang Technological University in Singapore found that, if the outcome of a transaction turns out unfavorably, customers who consider themselves close friends of a retailer are more forgiving of the retailer.
 The consumers gave higher ratings on fairness and satisfaction than when the retailer was considered only an acquaintance.
 It could make little difference whether you say “no money” or “no time.”